Extract Information Holder

 Hints and Pitfalls to Avoid

-Comparing the Target Solution sketch with the Initial Position shows that the first resource now accesses fewer repositories to assemble the response message.
-This enables further architectural refactorings such as Split Application Kernel.
+Comparing the Target Solution Sketch from Figure 2 with the Initial Position Sketch shown in Figure 1 shows that the first resource now accesses fewer repositories to assemble the response message.
+This enables further architectural refactorings such as Split Application Backend.

 The inverse API refactoring is Inline Information Holder.

-If there is no operation to retrieve the linked data, the Split Operation refactoring can be used to create one.
+If there is no operation to retrieve the linked data yet, the Split Operation refactoring can be used to create one.

-The Wish List and Wish Template patterns in MAP (and related refactorings) offer alternative solutions to the problem of how an API client can inform the API provider at runtime about the data it is interested in.
+The Wish List and Wish Template patterns (and related Add Wish List and Add Wish Template refactorings) offer alternative solutions to the problem of how an API client can inform the API provider at runtime about the data it is interested in.

 References